Philip Selznick

-Philip Selznick (January 8, 1919 – June 12, 2010) was professor of sociology and law at the University of California, Berkeley.
+Philip Selznick (January 8, 1919 – June 12, 2010) was an American organizational theorist, a professor of sociology and law at the University of California, Berkeley.
 A noted author in organizational theory, sociology of law and public administration, Selznick's work was groundbreaking in several fields in such books as The Moral Commonwealth, TVA and the Grass Roots, and Leadership in Administration.

 Career

-Selznick earned a bachelor's degree from City College in 1938.
+Selznick was born in Newark, New Jersey and earned a bachelor's degree from City College of New York in 1938.
 He received his PhD in sociology in 1947 from Columbia University.
 He was on the faculty of the University of California, Berkeley, between 1952 and 1984, initially with the Department of Sociology and later with the School of Law as well.

 Major contributions

 Selznick was a major proponent of the neo-classical organizational theory movement starting in the 1930s.
 One of his most influential papers, entitled "Foundations of the Theory of Organization" (1948), laid out his major contributions to organization theory.

 Individuals as independent agents

 In simplified form, Selznick postulated that individuals within organizations can hold dichotomous goal-sets, which makes it difficult for organizations and employees to have the same implicit, rational objectives (as theorized in classical organization movement which was a precursor of Selznick's work).